Exscientia/molflux/docs/source/pages/philosophy.md

 - 🗂️ Datasets: Accessing and handling data
 - 🌈 Features: Computing and extracting features
 - 🔀 Splits: Partitioning data for model training and benchmarking
-- 🤖 Modelzoo: Access and handling of models
+- 🤖 Modelzoo: Handling and training models
 - 📈 Metrics: Computing metrics for a variety of tasks